Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Method

 where $\nu$ is the coefficient controlling the weight between $z_1$ and $z_2$.
 When $0 \leq \nu \leq 1$, $\bar{z}$ is an interpolated feature vector, else it is an extrapolation between $z_1$ and $z_2$.
 The interpolated/extrapolated feature vector, $\bar{z}$, is then fed into the decoder to synthesize an airfoil.
 Also, such interpolation/extrapolation between two airfoils can be directly extended to a triplet case.
 Given $z_1$, $z_2$, and $z_3$ are three feature vectors mapped from three different airfoils via the encoder, the expression of triplet interpolation/extrapolation is shown in Eq.~\ref{eq:inter_3}:

 Similarly, when $0 \leq \alpha,\beta,\gamma \leq 0$, $\bar{z}$ is an interpolation of the three feature vectors, and an extrapolation otherwise.

 Besides interpolation and extrapolation, sampling is another method to synthesize novel airfoils.
 Unlike interpolation or extrapolation, which relies on feature vectors from existing airfoils, sampling generates airfoils directly from random noise.
 A feature vector $\hat{z}$ is randomly sampled from an isotropic Gaussian distribution $\mathcal{N}(0,\mathbf{I})$ and then mapped to an airfoil via the decoder.
 By this means, synthesized airfoils from sampling are less restricted since sampled latent vectors are not constrained by features extracted from airfoils in the UIUC Database and are more likely to introduce novelty to the synthesized shapes.
+Interpolation, extrapolation, and sampling are widely used methods to generate new samples with deep learning based models.
+Through interpolation and extrapolation, the model is evaluated whether it learns expressive representations to encode the airfoil designs.
+While sampling is more flexible to generate different and novel designs.
+To generate more practical airfoils, optimization can be combined with sampling to manipulate the generation as we introduce in the following section.